Transit of Venus: 1769 transit

 For the 1769 transit, scientists travelled to places all over the world.
 The Czech astronomer Christian Mayer was invited by the Russian empress Catherine the Great to observe the transit in Saint Petersburg with Anders Johan Lexell, while other members of the Russian Academy of Sciences went to eight other locations in the Russian Empire under the general coordination of Stepan Rumovsky.
 King George III of the United Kingdom had the King's Observatory built near his summer residence at Richmond Lodge, so that he and the Astronomer Royal, Stephen Demainbray, could observe the transit.
-Hell and his assistant János Sajnovics travelled to Vardø, Norway.
+Maximilian Hell and his assistant János Sajnovics travelled to Vardø, Norway.
 Wales and Joseph Dymond went to Hudson Bay to observe the event.
 In Philadelphia, the American Philosophical Society erected three temporary observatories and appointed a committee led by David Rittenhouse.
 Observations were made by a group led by Dr. Benjamin West in Providence, Rhode Island, Observations were also made from Tahiti by Captain James Cook and Charles Green at a location still known as Point Venus.
 (Note: The observations of the transit on Tahiti occurred during the first voyage of James Cook, after which Cook explored New Zealand and Australia.
 This was one of five expeditions organised by the Royal Society and Maskelyne.)

 D'Auteroche went to San José del Cabo in what was then New Spain to observe the transit with two Spanish astronomers (Vicente de Doz and Salvador de Medina).
 For his trouble he died in an epidemic of yellow fever there shortly after completing his observations.
 Only 9 of 28 in the entire party returned home alive.
 Le Gentil spent over eight years travelling in an attempt to observe either of the transits.
 Whilst abroad he was declared dead, and as a result he lost his wife and possessions.
 Upon his return he regained his seat in the French Academy and remarried.
 Under the influence of the Royal Society, the astronomer Ruđer Bošković travelled to Istanbul, but arrived after the transit had happened.

 In 1771, using the combined 1761 and 1769 transit data, the French astronomer Jérôme Lalande calculated the astronomical unit to have a value of 153 ± 1 e6km.
 The precision was less than had been hoped for because of the black drop effect.
 The value obtained was still an improvement on the calculations made by Horrocks.
 (Note: The black drop effect distorts the image of Venus at the observed edge of the Sun.
 The effect is caused by turbulence in the Earth's atmosphere, imperfections in the viewing apparatus, or the extreme change in brightness at the edge of the Sun.)
 Hell published his results in 1770, which included a value for the astronomical unit of 151.7 e6km.
 Lalande challenged the accuracy and authenticity of observations obtained by the Hell expedition, but later wrote an article in Journal des sçavans (1778), in which he retracted his comments.